dinesh500224471/Windows-XP_Cain-Abel/README.md

 Cracking Passwords:

 Use Cain & Abel to perform brute force and dictionary attacks to crack the passwords of the created user accounts.

+Visit this link to get the .ova format of windows XP with installed Cain and Abel: https://drive.google.com/drive/folders/1jCUmUqaTiCq99DKgHfWdHcEGViAcYNKH?usp=sharing
+Administrative User: Archive and Password: